KaotoIO/kaoto.io/content/docs/step-extension-api.md

 example, the extension will be shown when configuring the `twitter-search-source` step.
 It will appear as a new "Fun Component" tab when you click on `twitter-search-source` in Kaoto.

-## Putting it All Together

-You should now have an application that has Webpack Module Federation enabled, with a defined component that you want to stream to Kaoto.
-Start the Kaoto backend as usual, ensuring that its

 Stay turned for details on what you can do with your Step Extension, as we've just released a brand-new API for interacting with Kaoto's state.